faanross/faanross.github.io/content/posts/post-1.md

 11. **List of all references**
 12. **Cheat Sheets**

+Finally I do want to add that I myself am an `eternal student` and always learning.
+Creating these courses are part of my own pedagogical process, and as such it's possible, even perhaps probable, that I will make some mistakes.
+Mistakes themselves of course represent the opportunity for further education - but only if we become aware of them.
+So if there's anything here you are unsure about, or simply flat-out disagree with `PLEASE` feel free to reach out and share this with me so that everyone can potentially benefit from improved understanding.
+You can send me a message on Twitter [here](https://twitter.com/faanross), of feel free to email me [here](mailto:moi@faanross.com).

 So without any further preamble, ***LET'S GET IT***.

 {{< figure src="/img/randy01.gif" title="" class="custom-figure" >}}